aroth/react-native-uploader/README.md

 # react-native-uploader
 A React Native module for uploading files and camera roll assets.
 Supports progress notification.

+# Do you absolutely need this?
+You can use file upload with `fetch` and if you want progress bar, you can use xhr.
+Read my post [How to upload photo/file in react-native](https://github.com/g6ling/React-Native-Tips/tree/master/How_to_upload_photo%2Cfile_in%20react-native).
+Even after read my post, but you are not enough, read the following.

 ## Install
 ### Use rnpm
 1. `npm install react-native-uploader --save`